How to Start a Travel Blog

 Navigate a Theme

 If you are using WordPress, it typically comes with built-in themes that you can choose from.
 When choosing a theme, make sure you find something that fits you.
-A good, targeted theme can affect peoples' moods and may draw them into your blog.
+A good, targeted theme can affect peoples' moods and may draw them into your travel blog.

 Free themes are a great choice for any beginning blogger.
 But as you grow your project, you may want to consider upgrading to a premium theme.
 These are themes that are custom built and designed for you.
 But, you do need to pay for them.